 I would take visitors to local New Orleans shops, restaurants, and music clubs.
 What better way to spend time in New Orleans than enjoy the things we are known for?
 By shopping at local shops and eating at local restaurants, you can have a great time and put money back into the hands of New Orleans people.
 You'll also fall in love with city's unique culture and warm-hearted people.
 Also, by going out to music venues and dancing to the different beats of New Orleans great music community, you will be supporting the musicians who have played a huge part in New Orleans' recovery.
 You can't find this anywhere else in the world!

-Just up the street from Ye Olde College Inn is one of my favorite live music spots: Mid City Lanes Rock 'n Bowl.
-All ages can go to bowl, eat, listen to music, and on some nights you can even catch a lesson on how to zydeco dance!
+Just up the street from Ye Olde College Inn is one of my favorite live music spots: Rock 'n Bowl.
+All ages can go to bowl, eat great Louisiana food, listen to tons of live music, and they even have latin nights and swing dance parties!

-As far as musicians go, there are too many good ones to count, and every musician has their own unique style.
-Louisiana is such an artistic place.
-Jazz Fest in New Orleans offers such a wide variety of music, and French Quarter Fest is the largest free festival in the world.
+As far as musicians go, there are too many good ones to count, but you can catch a lot of them at Louisiana's many festivals and events.
+Jazz Fest in New Orleans offers such a wide variety of music, and French Quarter Fest is the largest free festival in the South.
 They both feature Louisiana's greatest musicians!
 Lafayette is a great place to listen to traditional Cajun music.
 There are a lot of fun places to go dance and eat.

 Of course you can't come to Louisiana without shopping!
 For that, I love Magazine Street!
-My favorite shop is LF, where they have unique clothes for all occasions!
-You can't find their clothes anywhere else in the city!
+My favorite is to stroll and window shop until I find that one item that is so uniquely New Orleans.
+Many of the boutiques are one of a kind and you won't find their clothes elsewhere in the city.